pfdubois/BridgeBidding/source/Preempts.rst

    pair: two-level opener; passout seat

 There are no preempts in :term:`passout seat`.
 2♣ is still strong.
 But 2♦, 2♥, and 2♠ show a six card suit, 12-15.

+There is no standard meaning for the three-level bids.
+An easy idea that I like is:

-Three level bids are 16-19.
+* Three level bids are 16-19 with |6ormore| cards.
-Four level bids are 20+.

 To bid this way is to say that you would have rebid this whatever the response to 1x; you are just making both bids at once.

 If this situation does not apply, then you may “borrow a King” -- that